amritpalkaur7623/Induction_Program/README.md

 All the students were given important information about the conduct of examination by *Dr. Randhir Singh* .
 He told us all about mid semester examinations,makeup examination and final examination.
 He also gave us the overview of marking system.

+Then we had our lunch break.

+After that we proceeded to ME Seminar hall and attended our lecture of BEEE by *Madam Prof. Harminder Kaur*.
+She taught us the subject very well.
+She started the syllabus with the chapter DC Circuit.
+She made a very good explanation.
+I understood each and every topic.Then there was a P2P session which was very much an interactive session.